TanYa-Go/Movie-Quiz/README.md

 * **Description:**<br>
 The website will contain clear instructions and will be intuitive for the user.
-There will be a title describing the game and the heading inviting user to play.
+There will be a title describing the game and the heading inviting the user to play.
 The buttons will have descriptive names so that the user can easily navigate the site even if visiting for the first time.